-Q1: According to the recommendation on OLE time arrangement in Education Bureau Circular Memorandum(EDBCM) No. 48/2013, are there any suggestions for schools to allocate the proportion of curriculum time in respect of the five areas of OLE?
+Q1: According to the new recommendation on OLE time arrangement, are there any suggestions for schools to allocate the proportion of curriculum time in respect of the five areas of OLE?

 A1: Regarding the proportion of the time arrangement of the five OLE areas, schools can make their school-based arrangement upon their professional judgment with reference to school contexts.
 When planning for the school-based OLE, school leaders and teachers should make reference to the seven guiding principles and the suggested modes of implementation in Booklet 5A of the Senior Secondary Curriculum Guide (SSCG) (e.g. the principles of student-focused and student opportunities, the provision of structured arts learning session being an important mode of implementation for Aesthetic Development, and time-tabled PE lessons as the major part of Physical Development etc) in order to provide students with a broad and balanced OLE curriculum through the five areas of OLE.
 In addition, when planning the overall OLE lesson time, schools should take account of the time-tabled lesson time and non-time-tabled learning time (e.g. lunch time, after school time, Saturdays, holidays etc.) for a comprehensive OLE school plan. (to top )

 Q2: The majority of schools have already arranged not less than 15% of the curriculum time for OLE.
-Would the recommendation in EDBCM No. 48/2013 on the time arrangement encourage schools to reduce the opportunities for enhancing students' whole-person development?
+Would the new recommendation on the time arrangement encourage schools to reduce the opportunities for enhancing students' whole-person development?

 A2: The objective of OLE is to foster students' whole-person development.
 According to the principle of "aiming for quality rather than quantity", schools should emphasise the quality of students’ learning.
 We believe that learning will not occur unless students reflect on their own learning experiences; and it is more effective to foster student's whole-person development through the provision of opportunities for quality reflection than arranging activities simply in compliance with the mandate to satisfy the suggested percentage of time allocation